n-stott/2DRelativity/README.md

 # 2DRelativity

-A little fun with openGL shader to simulate a top-down view of an observer close to a black hole as well as a 3d renderer
+A little fun with openGL shader to simulate a top-down view of an observer close to a black hole as well as a 3d renderer, aiming for a physically correct render

 Use arrows to move around black hole and hold shift to move faster